SATSAT-Ai/SATSAT-Ai/README.md

 `NEXTAUTH_URL` A url of your application nextAuth uses this url to authenticate your application in local environment use your localhost.

-`NEXTAUTH_SECRET` A secret used to encrypt next auth session cookies. it can be anything but to generate a unique value run `bash openssl rand -base64 32` in terminal
+`NEXTAUTH_SECRET` A secret used to encrypt next auth session cookies. it can be anything but to generate a unique value run `openssl rand -base64 32` in terminal

 `NEXT_PUBLIC_SATSATAI_MS_USER` microservice for user authentication and verification. contact the SatSat Ai team for more help.